fboes/aerofly-missions/README.md

 Usage: nodejs index.js [PARAMETERS...]

 Parameters:
   -s, --source       Location of the main.mcf
   -t, --target       Location of your target file
       --title        Title of your mission
       --description  Description of your mission
-  -d, --direction     Initial orientation of plane
+  -a  --append       Do not export mission list, but single mission to file
-      --only-mission  Do not export mission list, but single mission to file
+                     but add mission to already existing file
 ```

 ### Redistribution